ixanza/tranquility/README.md

 I made this list with my specs in mind and I am able to get 60FPS (capped so my GPU doesn't work harder than it needs to) in Riverwood and Whiterun outdoors with Rudy ENB for Cathedral Weathers with these specs

-CPU: Ryzen 7 3700x
+- CPU: Ryzen 7 3700x
-GPU: EVGA RTX 3080 FTW3 Ultra
+- GPU: EVGA RTX 3080 FTW3 Ultra
-RAM: 4x8 3200Mhz G-Skill RAM
+- RAM: 4x8 3200Mhz G-Skill RAM
-SSD: Crucial M1 1TB NVME SSD
+- SSD: Corsair Force MP510 1TB NVME SSD

 ## Installation